Alef-Basilio/Calculator---FrontEnd---07-2024/README.md

 </br>

 ### ABOUT/SOBRE:
-A exclusive project for my College using Python, Tkinter and the Python Imaging Library. </br>
+A exclusive project for my college using Python, Tkinter and the Python Imaging Library. </br>
 Um projeto exclusivo para a minha faculdade usando o Python, Tkinter e a Python Imaging Library.